UlrichBerntien/overwrite-testing/UlrichBerntien/README.md

 The test script create 10 test files in the root directory and a 10 test files in a directory 'SUB'.
 The test files are deleted.
 The overwrite program is called to overwrite the meta data in the root directory and in the directory 'SUB'.
-(The overwrite programm is called twice.)
+(The overwrite program is called twice.)

 The test is executed with different file systems.